 Past Keynote Speakers and Presenters Include:

 Our signature workshop is Girl-Centered Principles in Practice:

 Three core principles of girl-centered practice are explored: girls as experts, mutuality and honoring the lived experiences of girls.
 Join this discussion-based workshop to learn how to implement the key elements of girl-centered practice in day to day interactions with girls.

-This year the theme is “Hope is What We Do” with workshops focused on creating safe spaces for difficult conversations and the power we hold to give hope.
-October 18-19, 2018 at the Jessie Ball duPont Center, Jacksonville, FL.
+In 2018 the theme was “Hope is What We Do” with workshops focused on creating safe spaces for difficult conversations and the power we hold to give hope.
+The event was held October 18-19, 2018 at the Jessie Ball duPont Center, Jacksonville, FL.
 Refunds will not be provided.
 Call 904-423-1575 with questions.Click here to see coverage of the panel with trafficking survivors.